newguy7/Selenium-Project/README.md

 # Selenium-Project
-Selenium Project to interact with the browser to automate the jo apply process on LinkedIn
+Selenium Project to interact with the browser to automate the job apply process on LinkedIn